seb-pg/meta_puzzles/README.md

 <u>py3/*</u>

 The solutions in Python 3, all tested on Meta's website.

+The solutions provided are passing all Meta's tests on their website.
+Meta's basic tests and some additional are also provided in the source code..

 Written in my "quick and dirty" Python style.

 <u>cpp17/*</u>

+The solutions in C\++17 (complete).

-The solutions in C\++17, all tested on Meta's website.
+The solutions provided  are passing all Meta's tests on their website.
+Meta's basic tests and some additional are also provided in the source code.

 C\++20 (or C\++23) would have helped making the code shorter and easier to read, but Meta's website is stuck in C\++17.

 The code is written using a "plausible" medium developer style, and not much emphasis is spent on optimisation: